bparanj/crystal/computer/electronics/design/non-linear-elements.md

    - In non-linear elements, Ohm's Law (\( V = IR \)) does not apply directly because the resistance (R) is not constant.
 Instead, the resistance changes with the applied voltage or current, resulting in a non-linear V-I curve.

 2. **V-I Characteristics**:
-   - The V-I characteristic of a non-linear element is typically a curve rather than a straight line.
+   - The V-I characteristic of a non-linear element is  a curve rather than a straight line.
 This curve shows how the current varies with the applied voltage, reflecting the non-linear behavior of the element.

 3. **Examples of Non-Linear Elements**:
    - **Diodes**: A diode is a classic example of a non-linear element.
 In a diode, current flows easily in one direction (forward bias) but is blocked in the opposite direction (reverse bias).
 The V-I curve of a diode shows very little current until a certain threshold voltage is reached, after which the current increases rapidly.